wejs/docs/docs/README.md

 ## Modules

-We.js has suport for plugins, themes and npm modules.
+We.js hasve suport for plugins, themes and npm modules.
 Split yout project into small plugins for reuse and sharing

-Build in database updates, user permissions, administrative interface and REST API
+Build-in database updates, user permissions, administrative interface, REST API and more ...